 Resources Available?
 (Yes/No) Comments (available staff, responsibilities, support of hazard mitigation) Administrative Capability Planning Board Yes The Planning Board is authorized to review and approve, approve with conditions, or disapprove site plans and subdivisions pursuant to and in accordance with the standards and procedures set forth in the Zoning Ordinance and Subdivision regulations.
 Zoning Board of Adjustment Yes The Zoning Board of Appeals shall be appellate only and shall be limited to hearing and deciding appeals from and reviewing any order, requirement, decision, interpretation, or determination made by the Zoning Officer.
 Planning Department Yes The Planning and Zoning Office administers the Zoning Code, Stormwater Regulations and Subdivision Regulations of the Town of Lake George, among other things.
-Additional duties of the Planning and Zoning Office include: • Septic Initiative Program (SIP) administration and Septic Permitting • Hazard Mitigation Planning • Climate Resiliency and Energy Efficiency Planning • Historic Preservation Planning
+Additional duties of the Planning and Zoning Office include: Septic Initiative Program (SIP) administration and Septic Permitting Hazard Mitigation Planning Climate Resiliency and Energy Efficiency Planning Historic Preservation Planning

 Resources Available?
 (Yes/No) Comments (available staff, responsibilities, support of hazard mitigation) Parks, Trails and Recreation Planning Economic Development Stormwater Management and MS4 Program Administration Capital Improvement Planning Assistance with Caldwell Sewer District Geographic Information Systems (GIS) Floodplain Management Grant writing, administration, and management Pandemic and Emergency Management Planning Housing Development and Assistance Mitigation Planning Committee No - Environmental Board/Commission Yes "Go Green Committee" Town of Lake George Consolidated Board of Health Open Space Board/Committee No - Economic Development Commission/Committee No - Public Works/Highway Department Yes The Highway Department is responsible for the 33 miles (center lane) of Town Roads.
 The Department has an agreement with the County to provide some maintenance to 1 mile of County Highways for which it is reimbursed.
 The Department also provides sanding and snow removal for the Lake George Central School.
-Construction/Building/Code Enforcement Department Yes See Planning Department Emergency Management/Public Safety Department Yes Town of Lake George Emergency Squad Lake George Village Volunteer Fire Department Warning Systems / Services (mass notification system, outdoor warning signals, etc.) No - Maintenance programs to reduce risk (stormwater maintenance, tree trimming, etc.) No Mutual aid agreements Yes Lake George Volunteer Fire Department Mutual Aid Plan; Lake George EMS Mutual Aid Human Resources Manual - Do any job descriptions specifically include identifying or implementing mitigation projects or other efforts to reduce natural hazard risk?
+Construction/Building/Code Enforcement Department Yes See Planning Department Emergency Management/Public Safety Department Yes Town of Lake George Emergency Squad Lake George Village Volunteer Fire Department Warning Systems / Services (mass notification system, outdoor warning signals, etc.) No - Maintenance programs to reduce risk (stormwater maintenance, tree trimming, etc.) No - Mutual aid agreements Yes Lake George Volunteer Fire Department Mutual Aid Plan; Lake George EMS Mutual Aid Human Resources Manual - Do any job descriptions specifically include identifying or implementing mitigation projects or other efforts to reduce natural hazard risk?
 No - Other No - Technical/Staffing Capability Planners or engineers with knowledge of land development and land management practices Yes Town of Lake George Planning and Zoning Office; Director of Planning and Zoning; Code Enforcement Officer Engineers or professionals trained in building or infrastructure construction practices Yes Town of Lake George Planning and Zoning Office; Director of Planning and Zoning; Town of Lake George Town Engineer - Private (LaBella)

-Resources Available?
-(Yes/No) Comments (available staff, responsibilities, support of hazard mitigation) Planners or engineers with an understanding of natural hazards Yes Town of Lake George Planning and Zoning Office; Director of Planning and Zoning Staff with expertise or training in benefit/cost analysis Yes Town of Lake George Comptroller; Director of Planning and Zoning Professionals trained in conducting damage assessments Yes Most of the Highway Department is "unofficially trained through experience" Personnel skilled or trained in GIS and/or Hazards United States (HAZUS) - Multi- Hazards (MH) applications Yes Town of Lake George Planning and Zoning Office; Director of Planning and Zoning; Town of Lake George Town Engineer - Private (LaBella) Environmental scientist familiar with natural hazards Yes Town of Lake George Planning and Zoning Office; Director of Planning and Zoning Surveyor(s) No - Emergency Manager Yes Town Supervisor; Director of Planning and Zoning and Town Comptroller (Pandemic Response Coordinators) Grant writer(s) Yes Town of Lake George Planning and Zoning Office; Director of Planning and Zoning Resilience Officer No - Other (this could include stormwater engineer, environmental specialist, etc.) Yes Stormwater Management Officer (Director of Planning and Zoning); Floodplain Administrator (Director of Planning and Zoning)
+Available?
+(Yes/No) Comments (available staff, responsibilities, support of hazard mitigation) Yes Town of Lake George Planning and Zoning Office; Director of Planning and Zoning Yes Town of Lake George Comptroller; Director of Planning and Zoning Yes Most of the Highway Department is "unofficially trained through experience" Yes Town of Lake George Planning and Zoning Office; Director of Planning and Zoning; Town of Lake George Town Engineer - Private (LaBella) Yes Town of Lake George Planning and Zoning Office; Director of Planning and Zoning No - Yes Town Supervisor; Director of Planning and Zoning and Town Comptroller (Pandemic Response Coordinators) Yes Town of Lake George Planning and Zoning Office; Director of Planning and Zoning No - Yes Stormwater Management Officer (Director of Planning and Zoning); Floodplain Administrator (Director of Planning and Zoning) (Yes/No)YesYesYesYesYesYesYesNoYesYesNoYesNo